CERTCC/CERT-Guide-to-CVD/docs/tutorials/cvd_is_a_process.md

 # Coordinated Vulnerability Disclosure is a Process, Not an Event

-A process is

-!!! quote "Oxford Living Dictionaries (English)"
-    [process](https://en.oxforddictionaries.com/definition/process): a series of actions or steps taken in order to achieve a particular end

 Publishing a document is an action.
 Releasing a fix is an action.
 And while both of these are common events within the CVD process, they do not define it.